MrAndyStorey/shopify-inventory-csv/README.md

 ## Introduction
 Every year my accountant asks for a inventory run down of [my online store](https://www.prendas.co.uk/) that runs on Shopify.
 So I decided to make my life easier on June 30th and write this Python script to do all the hard work for me.

-It takes a single argument for the output file (-out).
-The default is inventory.csv.
+It takes the following arguments from the CLI.
 * --out  (Output filename.
 Default: inventory.csv)
 * --suppress  (Suppress products from the output filename that have zero inventory, makes for a tidier csv file.
 Default: True)
 * --factor.
 (Sometimes it is helpful to increase/decrease the stock level to make projections.
 Default = 1)